ksu-cs-textbooks/cis400/content/1-object-orientation/01-objects/06-access-modifiers.md

 If we want to allow a field or method to be accessible _outside_ of the object, we must declare it `public`.
 While we _can_ declare fields public, this violates the core principles of encapsulation, as any outside code can modify our object's state in uncontrolled ways.

-Instead, in a true object-oriented approache we would write public  **_accessor methods_**, a.k.a. *getters* and *setters*.
-These are methods that allow us to see and change field values _in a contorolled way_.
+Instead, in a true object-oriented approach we would write public  **_accessor methods_**, a.k.a. *getters* and *setters*.
+These are methods that allow us to see and change field values _in a controlled way_.
 Adding accessors to our Student class might look like:

 ```csharp
 public class Student {